 To facilitate reducing gNB downlink transmissions, instead of always periodically transmitting SIB1, the gNB can provide on-demand SIB1, i.e., upon receiving an OD-SIB1 request from a UE supporting OD-SIB1.
 OD-SIB1 is supported for UEs in RRC_IDLE, RRC_INACTIVE and RRC_CONNECTED when T311 is running.
 A request for SIB1 triggers a random access procedure, where MSG1 is used for indicating OD-SIB1 request and the gNB acknowledges the request in MSG2.
 OD-SIB1 request configurations of one or more cells which support OD-SIB1 are included in SIBxx, which can be broadcasted in any cell, including cell’s own OD-SIB1 request configuration.
 UE may request SIB1 based on the OD-SIB1 request configuration from SIBxx in order to determine the suitability of a cell during and after cell reselection.

+A gNB may request over the Xn interface neighbour gNB(s) to transmit or stop transmitting the OD-SIB1 configuration for a cell supporting OD-SIB1.
+A gNB deciding to stop the OD-SIB1 configuration transmission can inform the requesting gNB about the stop of transmission over Xn.
+The inter-gNB coordination procedures are defined in TS 38.401 [4].

 -------------------------------------End of TP---------------------------------------------